We’re committed to preparing the next generation of social workers with the skills, knowledge and values they need to improve the lives of others.

 The mission of the School of Social Work at NC State University is to prepare students for practice that addresses social, economic, cultural, demographic, and political changes affecting individuals, families, groups, communities and organizations.
 Through teaching, advising, research, and scholarship, the school emphasizes:

 We offer a Bachelor of Social Work (BSW), a Master in Social Work (MSW) and an undergraduate minor in Social Work.

 Ours is a proud history: begun more than 50 years ago, our bachelor of social work program is among the earliest accredited BSW programs in the United States.
 More recently, we added an undergraduate minor in social work.
 Our Master of Social Work (MSW) program began accepting students in 2005; we introduced an Advanced Standing MSW sequence for students with a BSW in 2010.

 The School of Social Work is housed in NC State’s College of Humanities and Social Sciences, the second -largest college in the university.
 Our renowned social work faculty span a range of disciplines, including communication studies, English, foreign languages and literatures, history, philosophy, public and international affairs, sociology and anthropology.

 Diversity and Inclusion

 Our students, faculty and staff are diverse in backgrounds and experiences.
-The Department of Social Work is committed to incorporating diversity in teaching, research and service learning.
+The School of Social Work is committed to incorporating diversity in teaching, research and service learning.

 We welcome students from diverse backgrounds to apply.
 Diversity enriches our educational programs and promotes social responsibility.
 We uphold the rights of students from different cultures and with different abilities to participate in our programs.
 We adhere to the National Association of Social Workers’ (NASW) Code of Ethics that states: